Internal · Instructor Reference

 Std: demonstrates correct phraseology + complies with ATC instructions.

-Obj: standard glider pattern entries; awareness of co-existing patterns; pre-landing checklist; airspeed + drift correction; flap/spoiler/brake planning.
+Obj: standard glider pattern entries; awareness of co-existing patterns; crossing designated points at appropriate altitudes; touchdown + stop point selection; prompt glidepath/track correction for lift, sink, or wind changes; pre-landing checklist; airspeed + drift correction; flap/spoiler/brake planning.

 Std: turn to final at bank ≤ 45°; flies a coordinated, properly-spaced pattern.